Anti-pedophile activism: 19th century

 The contemporary societal attitudes regarding pedophilia are rooted in the belief that childhood is a stage of human development marked by the traits of innocence and vulnerability, as well as in the idea that pedophilia constitutes a form of "perversion".
 Both of those concepts were conceived in the 19th century, with the second being developed by the field of psychiatry at a time when it was seeking to medicalize human sexuality and develop psychiatric interventions into the legal apparatus.
 In this paradigm, pedophiles have been regarded as "a-priori criminals", with their inherent traits themselves instead of their actions being designated as dangerous.

 1970s–2000s

 Pedophilia was not seen as a widespread societal issue before the 1970s and the term was, until then, mostly confined to academic discussions, although male "pederasts" had sometimes been a focus of public anxiety.
+In one early case, Ewan MacColl mentioned in his autobiography a time in the 1920s when an armed mob of women in Salford responded to a string of sexual attacks with a vigilante attack on a man who was later found to have been elsewhere at the time.

 During the 1970s, the topic of child sexual abuse began to be expanded by feminist thinkers, and media coverage of pedophilia began to increase amid societal concerns regarding child pornography and homosexuality.